612-877-7400

 STUDENT EXPECTATIONS:

-• Keep the iPad/Chromebook safe and in good condition.
-Students should supply a carrying case for added protection.
+• Keep the iPad/Chromebook in good

-• The iPad/Chromebook needs to remain free of personal markers, stickers, or decorations.
+• The iPad/Chromebook needs to remain free of personal markers, stickers, or

-• Follow teacher instructions for iPad/Chromebook use in the classroom.
+• Follow teacher instructions for iPad/Chromebook use in the

 • Keep the identification stickers on the iPad/Chromebook.

-• Report loss or theft of the iPad/Chromebook immediately to the office.
+• Report loss or theft of the iPad/Chromebook immediately to the

-• Follow the acceptable use policy for school technology.
+• Follow the acceptable use policy for school

-• Return iPad/Chromebook to the school office.
+• Return iPad/Chromebook to the

 • For damage, the following charges will apply: